jakebeaube/travel/README.md

 https://jakebeaube.github.io/travel/

+Developed by:
+Jamal Bailey
+Jake Beaube
+Denyse Huezo
+David Wilson

-Made with Valera Theme from BootstrapMade
+Made with Valera Theme from BootstrapMade*

+*Not for commercial use!